BYU Cougars men's rugby: Rivalries

 Each year BYU competes in the Wasatch Cup, an annual rivalry match against the University of Utah.
-Since 2007 the symbol of victory has been a rather large loving cup style trophy with the match history inscribed in its base.
+Since 2007 the symbol of victory has been a large loving cup style trophy with the match history inscribed in its base.

 As of 2014 BYU participates in the West Coast Cup.
 The series features a home-and-home series between BYU and Saint Mary's.
 The match title comes from the fact that both teams compete in the West Coast Conference in most NCAA sanctioned sports.

 Other matches that BYU participates in annually include the Champions Challenge, featuring BYU against a previous season semi-pro championship team, and the Rugby Bowl.

 While not a regular rival on the schedule, BYU and Cal are regarded currently as being the top rugby rivalry in the nation.
 Since 2006 the Cougars and Bears have met in every season, except 2012, in the collegiate postseason tournament.
 Cal did not participate in any post-season collegiate rugby in 2012.
 Before 2006 the schools met in 1981, 1983, 1984, and 2001.
 2015 marked the ninth time BYU and Cal have met for the national championship.